Hospital & Care Facility Management

 Find out what the typical degree level is for hospital and health care facilities administration/management careers below.

 |Associate’s Degree (or other 2-year degree)||19.2%|

 |Post-Baccalaureate Certificate - awarded for completion of an organized program of study; designed for people who have completed a Baccalaureate degree but do not meet the requirements of academic degrees carrying the title of Master.||3.9%|

 Online Hospital & Care Facility Management Programs

-In 2019-2020, 94 schools offered a hospital and health care facilities administration/management program of some type.
+In the 2019-2020 academic year, 94 schools offered some type of hospital and health care facilities administration/management program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.